OctaVive/codecademy-python/README.md

 # codecademy-python
-Repository containing scripts for personal educational purposes.
+Repository containing scripts for my own use for learning Python.

-# DISCLAIMER
-  DO NOT USE THIS REPO FOR ACTUAL DEVELOPMENT PURPOSES.